 This 14x22 poster is stunning -- wellllllll worn, but stunning.
 A youthful, lithe and nude Janis stands peacefully in a garland of necklaces, her hair tumbling down her shoulders and across her bare breasts.
 An image of peace that stands in stark contrast to her troubled soul.

-Note, this poster was printed in 1968. it was however printed after the opening of The Fillmore.
-As far as the actual poster that predated and advertise the opening of The Fillmore, only approximately 200 of those were made, and good luck getting your hands on one.
+Note, this poster was printed after the opening of The Fillmore as a tribute.
+As far as the actual poster that predated and advertise the opening of The Fillmore (which poster is catalogued as FE1), only approximately 200 of those were made, and good luck getting your hands on one.

 This particular poster obviously shows loads of wear, a tear, a crease, fading, discoloration, and on and on.
 We are pricing the poster in accordance.

 By the way, this would really go well with our huge psychadelic 1968 Jimi Hendrix print by a noted rock and pop artist from the time.